yagrawl/scribbles/content/posts/2020-01-10-quantified-self.md

 I've read about people collecting data concerning their mental health in apps where you kind of rate your mental state during the day.
 I've heard promising things about it but I personally like a more detailed account of the day, so I maintain a journal.
-I originally use to host it on [Evernote](https://evernote.com/) but I've since moved it to [Notion](https://www.notion.so/).
+I originally used to host it on [Evernote](https://evernote.com/) but I've since moved it to [Notion](https://www.notion.so/).
 I've also tried to do Intermittent Fasting for a few months and I used [Zero](https://www.zerofasting.com/) to track the fasts.